Why I’m not that interested in the question “what kind of craniosacral therapy do you do/teach?”

 • The roles that structural and systemic oppression play in health, especially nervous system health.

-The fact of the body is magic
+The Fact of the Body is Magic

 The body is equally magic and matter of fact.
 It doesn’t really need us as practitioners getting too involved in big stories about what the sacrum signifies, for example.
 I find that sometimes those approaches are satisfying to the practitioner and force the person receiving the work into the practitioner’s world view, instead of us entering into the world of who we are treating.
 Each body carries its own story and our work is to be with that as it expresses itself in that specific person.